sassoftware/sas-container-runtime/examples/AzureDeployment/README.md

 docker run -p 8080:8080 scrdemosrgcr.azurecr.io/homeloan:1.1
 ```

-Below is a sample curl command to execute a score.
+Here is a sample curl command to execute a score.

 ```sh